MB3hel/shellconfig/README.md

 ```

-## Environment Variables
+## Environment Variables (Linux / macOS / Unix)

 *On windows, this method will not set variables system wide.
 Just for zsh and bash shells.
+Use windows methods instead.*

-On macOS and Linux, this is "system-wide" on a per-user basis.*
+*On macOS and Linux, this is "system-wide" on a per-user basis.*

 - Use `~/.profile` for environment variables (shared with all shells; must use sh syntax).
 This has access to `append_path`, `prepend_path`, and `remove_path` functions.
 They should be used to modify the PATH.
 - `~/.zprofile` and `~/.bash_profile` can be edited for shell-specific vars or syntax.
 Both of these files source `.profile`.